itseez3d/metaperson/docs/business-integration/unity/metaperson_creator_unity_project.md

 If you need to change any of these parameters, follow these steps:
 - Open the `Assets/itseez3d/metaperson_creator/scenes/metaperson_creator_main.unity` scene.
 - Find the **model_exporter** object under **metaperson_creator_mgr**.
-- Make necessary changes in the Inspector tab for this object.
+- Make the necessary changes to the Inspector tab for this object.

 ![](./img/model_exporter.JPG)